aknts/mqttNodeRedSubFlows/README.md

 From there just use the node-red gui to import the two subflows.
 The first one is for some global settings and the second a generic app node.
+Node red must be able to access your kubernetes installation and to be more specific the kubernetes proxy that must be running.